 And that is why I feel that now, the problem of comparison based on past performance will begin.
 And mind you, this will not end until the time the funds accumulate a reasonable period of performance data post these changes.
 And this ideally means years.

 This point is important and hence, I suggest you read the last two paragraphs again if you didn’t get their importance.

 If the fund has changed its nature, it means that whatever pattern it had set in the past (with respect to return, risk, volatility, alpha, beta, whatever) is not valid going forward.
 It’s like a new fund has begun a semi-new life. 🙂

 This also means that if you depend on Star Ratings to pick funds, then that won’t work.
 Even earlier depending only on Mutual Fund Star Ratings was stupid.
 Now, it would be more so.

 Also understand that even though rating agencies will come up with some or the other mathematical adjustments, the fact is that it will really take few years to have enough real data to correctly compare the funds in the category and (ofcourse rated by rating agencies).

-I feel for new investors in mutual funds that will join in next few years.
+I feel for new investors in mutual funds that will join in the next few years.
 I hope they don’t take the wrong decision of judging old (be newly changed) funds only on basis of their past performance.

-There is some hope for investor protection as to its credit, SEBI has directed fund houses to follow uniform rules to disclose past performance of their schemes post-merger.
+There is some hope for investor protection as to its credit, SEBI has directed fund houses to follow uniform rules to disclose the past performance of their schemes post-merger.

 This is how the past performance of the schemes would look post-merger:

-- If two schemes have similar features, fund house will have to disclose the weighted average performance of both the schemes.
+- If two schemes have similar features, the fund house will have to disclose the weighted average performance of both schemes.